Vietnam.vn - Nền tảng quảng bá Việt Nam

 Rejuvenation of kidney failure patients

 According to doctors, currently about 6-8% of Vietnamese people are likely to have kidney problems.
-Most of them know they have the disease when it is already in the late stages.
+Most of them know they have the disease when it is in the late stages.
 Many of my patients know they have kidney failure when they need emergency dialysis.

 In addition, doctors also recommend that people should take the following measures to prevent the risk of kidney disease: eat less salt, drink plenty of water, limit the use of stimulants such as alcohol, especially smoking, and exercise regularly every day.

-Hospital overloaded due to dengue fever, measles
+Hospital overloaded with dengue fever and measles

 At the General Pediatrics Department, since the beginning of September, there have been 50 cases of measles admitted to the hospital.
 At peak times, the Department treated 60 cases of dengue fever.